 1. Create and post shareable content

 You can post content in various formats on LinkedIn to draw attention and expand your brand visibility.
-For example, you can create and publish blog posts, infographics, polls, podcasts, shareable presentations, and carousel posts on the platform.
+For example, you can create and publish blog posts, infographics, polls, social media podcasts, shareable presentations, and carousel posts on the platform.

 You’d receive likes, comments, and shares by posting relevant, interactive, and valuable content.
 The outcome?
 Audience engagement, retention, and more visibility.